Frequently Asked Questions About Epoxy

 Our epoxy formula has the highest amount of UV inhibitors possible but no epoxy can withstand exposure to prolonged, direct sunlight without yellowing.
 Always take precautions to protect your epoxy table by covering it if it is outside.

-Check our instructions link at the top of our site.
+Check our instructions link, Blog and videos in the top menu of our site.
 We have detailed instructions for using both DEEP Pour epoxy and Bar & Table Top epoxy.

 You can find lots of helpful discussion on the Wood Table Epoxy Tips & Tricks community on Facebook as well as on the WiseBond® YouTube channel and the WiseBond® Facebook page.